Questions on coronavirus and occupational safety and health

 Based on a risk assessment, the employer can change the duties or working conditions of employees who have received a coronavirus vaccine as long as the changes do not jeopardise their safety.
 Such changes can be made to, for example, orders to work remotely.
-Receiving a coronavirus vaccine does not affect the use of protective equipment as getting vaccinated does not necessarily prevent becoming infected with the virus.
+In these situations, instructions must be given at a general level, and the employer may not collect data on employees’ vaccination status.
+Receiving a coronavirus vaccine does not affect the use of protective equipment as getting vaccinated does not necessarily prevent becoming infected with the virus or passing it on.

 What must be done at a construction site or other shared workplace to prevent the spread of coronavirus?

 When working at a construction site or other shared workplace, the primary measure is to avoid human contact.
 The work done at the workplace should be planned and implemented so that the employees working there are not in close contact with each other or touch each other unnecessarily.